 Finding what credit card works for you can be a stressful and difficult task.
 All the options, rates, and perks are different for each card, you definitely don't want to miss out on a great money-saving opportunity.
 We'll help you better understand the features, fees, and help determine if the Scotiabank Value® Visa card is right for you in this article.

 Scotiabank Value® Visa Card Features

 The Scotiabank Value® Visa has some pretty great features for those on a budget and want to take advantage of maximizing their credit for the lowest cost available.

 It's important to note that it is not the best visa that Scotiabank offers if you're looking to rack up some points with your purchases.
 This card is better suited for those looking to save on interest fees for any balances they carry.

-Speaking on interest, the Scotiabank Value® Visa lets you take advantage of a great low-interest rate of 12.99% on purchases and balance transferred or credit advances.
+Speaking of interest, the Scotiabank Value® Visa lets you take advantage of a great low-interest rate of 12.99% on purchases and balance transfers or credit advances.